 Forests, Climate & Sustainable Development

-The UNDP REDD+ unit supports countries with the design and implementation of national policies and measures to reduce deforestation and manage forests sustainably, hence contributing to the mitigation of climate change and advancing sustainable development.
-The unit is based in Geneva, with teams in Bangkok, Nairobi, New York and Panama, all together supporting a portfolio of programmes across circa 30 countries and a financial volume of about USD 350 million.
+The UNDP Climate and Forests Team supports countries with the design and implementation of national policies and measures to reduce deforestation and manage forests sustainably, hence contributing to the mitigation of climate change and advancing sustainable development.
+The global team has advisors in Geneva, New York, Panama, Bangkok and Nairobi, New York, all together supporting a portfolio of programmes across circa 30 countries and a financial volume of about USD 350 million.

 REDD+ refers to the provisions of the climate convention (UNFCCC) to provide financial incentives to forest-based approaches to mitigating climate change.
 It was specifically endorsed in the Paris Agreement (article 5).
 Hence REDD+ policies and finance are indispensable to mitigate climate change and set nations and communities in the path for sustainable development.
 REDD+ represents an innovative approach for sustainable development, offering a gateway for climate finance – a new source of finance for development, under a results-based philosophy.